tom-peter12/tom-peter12/README.md

 ## About Me:

 👋 Hi, I’m Tomas Petros.
-A tech enthusiast with a passion for unraveling the complexities of Networking and Cyber Security.
-I’m always looking for cutting-edge technologies in Cloud Computing and Web Development.
+A tech enthusiast with a passion for unraveling the complexities of Computer Science and Cyber Security.
+I’m always looking for cutting-edge technologies in Software Engineering and Web Development.

 👀 I’m deeply interested in the intersection of technology and security, and how it shapes our digital future.

-🌱 Currently diving deep into Network Architecture, Ethical Hacking, and software engineering sharpening my skills with hands-on projects and certifications.
+🌱 Currently diving deep into Ethical Hacking, and software engineering sharpening my skills with hands-on projects and certifications.

 💞️ Looking to collaborate on open-source projects and innovative solutions that push the boundaries of secure digital infrastructure.